RimuTec/dev-container-dotnet/README.md

 This version of the repo is for .NET SDK version 6.0.100.

-You can use a different versino of the .NET SDK by choosing a different base image in file `Dockerfile`.
+You can use a different version of the .NET SDK by choosing a different base image in file `Dockerfile`.
+If you change the base image for the dev container, you also need to adjust the target framework in your `*.csproj` files (or equivalent).